Tenure of panel on ponzi scam extended

 One of the points in the terms of reference of the Commission was to prove and bring out involvement of influential persons, bureaucrats and other sections of society, if any, in protecting or promoting such illegal activities.
 It was also requested to suggest measures to safeguard the interest of genuine investors affected by the recent incidents relating to unauthorised collection of public deposits and its misappropriation.

 The Commission will suggest measures to ensure financial security for the genuine investors and prevention of such problems in future.
-On February 20, 2015, the State Government added another terms of reference for the Commission to “identify the bona fide investors affected by the unauthorised financial transaction of fraudulent financial establishments/companies and suggest the modality of payment of compensation, the names of small investors eligible for compensation and the amount of compensation payment from the corpus fund set up by the Government for the purpose, or otherwise.”
-However, though the State Government had announced a corpus fund of `300 crore in July, 2013 for compensation to the small depositors, no further steps have been taken in this regard.
+On February 20, 2015, the State Government added another terms of reference for the Commission to “identify the bona fide investors affected” by the scam for compensation.